Presley-Smith04/test-github-walkthrough/apd-github-training-demo/README.md

 Use placeholder values in sample scripts.
 Store real secrets only in approved APD secure systems.

-If you accidentally commit sensitive information, notify the repository administrator immediately and follow the organization's secret-remediation process.
+If you accidentally commit sensitive information, notify the repository administrator immediately

 ### ✅ Acceptable Example;